June 15–16 events (Turkey)

-Changes in Union law
+Changes in union law

 In 1970, the Grand National Assembly of Turkey and the Senate passed a bill amending two paces of legislation, the Collective Bargaining Agreement, Strike and Lockout Law No. 274, which regulated working life and basic union legislation, and the Law on Trade Unions No. 275.
-The bill as supported both by the governing Justice Party and the opposition Republican People's Party (CHP).
+The bill was supported both by the governing Justice Party and the opposition Republican People's Party (CHP).
 The amendment significantly restricted the freedom of workers to choose unions and made it difficult to change unions.
 The law entered into force on 11 June 1970 with the approval of President Cevdet Sunay.

 The bill was mainly aimed at preventing the flow of workers from Türk-İş to DİSK.
 DISK and its affiliated unions responded angrily to the new law and the Workers' Party of Turkey announced that it would take the controversial amendments to the Constitutional Court and filed a lawsuit to have them annulled.